 Given that the entire 60 Minutes show was built around Mr. Bishop’s claims, it is clear that the show never would have aired if the arbitration ruling had been rendered prior to the broadcast.

 After the show aired, Herb Sandler, Golden West’s former Chairman and CEO, sent a letter to CBS and 60 Minutes Executive Producer Jeffrey Fager outlining numerous problems with the show and requesting to meet.
 Mr. Fager never responded to the request, but CBS management met with Mr. Sandler.
-CBS sent this letter to the Sandlers.
+CBS sent this letter to the Sandlers confirming they now better understand Golden West’s position that it never changed from its historical focus on quality lending to a focus on volume.

-CBS subsequently posted this letter from Herb Sandler on the 60 Minutes website, adjacent to the online version of the original show that demonstrates how the 60 Minutes show was inaccurate and irresponsible.
+CBS subsequently posted this letter from Herb Sandler demonstrating how the show was inaccurate and irresponsible on the 60 Minutes website, adjacent to the online version of the original show.
 In particular, the letter describes how 60 Minutes pursued a predetermined narrative based on Mr. Bishop’s false and inflammatory allegations despite having received substantial factual information to the contrary and without having fully vetted Mr. Bishop or his claims.

 Mr. Sandler wrote to Mr. Fager in May 2010 asking 60 Minutes to set the record straight in light of the arbitration result against Mr. Bishop.
 Here is the letter to Mr. Fager.
 Mr. Fager acknowledged receipt of the letter and promised to consider the request.
 In June 2010, 60 Minutes posted an update to the transcript of its show, noting that Mr. Bishop lost the arbitration and attaching a copy of the arbitration decision.